Alexander Bălănescu

 Alexander Bălănescu ([alekˈsander bələˈnesku]) (born 11 June 1954) is a Romanian violinist, and founder of the Balanescu Quartet.

 Biography

 Bălănescu was born in Bucharest, and at the age of seven went to the Special School for Music there.
 His teachers in Romania were Dolly Koritzer, Garabet Avakian and Ștefan Gheorghiu.
+Of Jewish descent, he emigrated to Israel with his family when he was 14 years old.
 His studies continued at the Rubin Academy in Jerusalem with Iair Kless, London's Trinity College with Bela Katona, and from 1975-79 at the Juilliard School, New York with Dorothy DeLay, where he also took part in master classes with Pinchas Zukerman, Itzhak Perlman, Felix Galimir and Robert Mann.

 In 1979 Bălănescu became leader of the Michael Nyman Band and toured with this group around the world for 15 years.
 During the same period he was also a member of the Gavin Bryars Ensemble.